• Play the sound file

 I don't in any case see religious animus, as defined, prohibited to the Executive by our Constitution.
 Many religions, for most of the existence of the human race, have included human sacrifice and sometimes cannibalism as sacraments.
 These kinds of practices are still current in remote places like the highlands of New Guinea.
 If the President were to ban entry of persons who adhere to those religions, would Judge Watson suspend that ban on the grounds it was motivated, as it probably would have been, by the President's "strong dislike" of such practices?

 Later on Wednesday another federal judge, Theodore Chuang of Maryland, also an Obama appointee, enjoined the new travel ban.
 Judge Chuang is another affirmative-action hire.
-At any rate, Maryland Senator Ben Cardin, at the judge's confirmation hearings, played the diversity card on Chuang's behalf, quote: "He is the son of immigrants from Taiwan who came to America seeking freedom and a better life for their family," end quote.
+At any rate, Maryland Senator Ben Cardin, at the judge's confirmation hearings, played the diversity card on Chuang's behalf, quote:

 Why that is relevant to the confirmation of a judge, I don't understand.
 Nor do I understand why anyone would come to the U.S.A. from Taiwan "seeking freedom."
 I was in Taiwan last year; it is perfectly free.
 I was previously there in 1971, when Generalissimo Chiang Kai-shek was running the place, and before Judge Chuang was born.
 I wouldn't describe Taiwan as perfectly free in 1971; but people said what they thought, lived pretty much as they pleased, and if you didn't go out of your way to annoy the authorities, the authorities left you alone.